 Identity thieves sometimes use an illegally acquired SSN to get a job.
 They might use the SSN with their own name, or they might use the true owner’s name instead.

 Employers must report wages paid to employees to the Idaho Department of Labor and the Social Security Administration using a Social Security number.
-This SSN is also included on all W-2 and 1099 forms sent to the IRS and the Idaho State Tax Commission.
+This SSN is also included on all W-2 and 1099 forms sent to the IRS and the Tax Commission.
 The result is that the income earned by the identity thief is often pooled with the income of the SSN’s rightful owner.

 Employment identity theft may fly under the radar for years without anyone noticing.
 Often the first indication that employment identity theft has occurred is when the IRS and/or the Tax Commission sends a bill to the rightful owner of the SSN for taxes on the additional income.